STARCHANT UNLUCKY AGAIN

 I look forward to seeing you on a racecourse soon, please stay safe and take care

-Double-R-Racing members enjoy a day out at ROYAL ASCOT in 2012
+Double-R-Racing members enjoy a day out at ROYAL ASCOT

 DALSTAR has an entry at Chantilly on Tuesday 3rd March we will up date with more news a bit nearer.

 However it is unlikely we will be going over to France in view of the situation with the Coronavirus.

 INDIAN STAR has resumed work and will be steppud up a bit from Monday we hope to have her back on the track mid to end of March.